jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

         - service injection
         - boot sector infection
         - macro infection
-    - **worm**: software written with the intent/capability to copy and disperse without owner knowledge/cooperation, but without needing to modify other programs to contain copies of itself; malware that can self-propagate and spread through a network or a series of systems on its own by exploiting a vulnerability in those systems
-    - **companion**: helper software that is not malicious on its own; it could be something like a wrapper that accompanies the actual malware
-    - **macro**: associated with Microsoft Office products, and is created using a straightforward programming language to automate tasks; macros can be programmed to be malicious and harmful
     - **multipartite**: means the malware spreads in different ways (e.g. Stuxnet)
     - **polymorphic**: malware that can change aspects of itself as it replicates to evade detection (e.g. file name, file size, code structure etc)
-    - **trojan**: a Trojan horse is malware that looks harmless or desirable but contains malicious code; trojans are often found in easily downloadable software; a trojan inserts backdoors or trapdoors into other programs or systems
-    - **bot**: an emerging class of mobile code; employing limited machine learning capabilities to assist with user requests for help or assistance, automation of or assistance with workflows, data input quality validation etc
-    - **bot herder**: someone who controls a botnet, using a command-and-control server to remotely control the zombies to launch attacks on other systems or send spam/phishing emails; bot herders can also rent botnet access out to other criminals
-    - **botnet**: a collection of compromised computing devices (called bots or zombies), organized in a network controlled by a criminal known as a bot herder;  these many infected systems that have been harnessed together and act in unison;
-    - **boot sector infectors**: pieces of malware that can install themselves in the boot sector of a drive
-    - **fileless malware**: leaves no trace of its presence nor saves itself to a storage device, but is still able to stay resident and active on a computer
-    - **hoaxes/pranks**: not actually software, they're usually part of social engineering—via email or other means—that intends harm (hoaxes) or a joke (pranks)
-    - **logic bomb**: malware inserted into a program which will activate and perform functions suiting the attacker when some later date/conditions are met; code that will execute based on some triggering event
-    - **stealth**: malware that uses various active techniques to avoid detection
-    - **ransome attack**: any form of attack which threatens the destruction, denial or unauthorized public release/remarketing of private information assets; usually involves encrypting assets and withholding the decryption key until a ransom is paid
+    - **ransom attack**: any form of attack which threatens the destruction, denial or unauthorized public release/remarketing of private information assets; usually involves encrypting assets and withholding the decryption key until a ransom is paid
     - **ransomware**: type of malware that typically encrypts a system or a network of systems, effectively locking users out, and then demands a ransom payment (usually in the form of a digital currency) to gain access to the decryption key
     - **rootkit**: Similar to stealth malware, a rootkit attempts to mask its presence on a system; malware that embeds itself deeply in an OS; term is derived from the concept of rooting and a utility kit of hacking tools; rooting is gaining total or full control over a system; typically includes a collection of malware tools that an attacker can utilize according to specific goals
+    - **spyware**: software that secretly monitors and collects user information
+    - **stealth**: malware that uses various active techniques to avoid detection
+    - **trojan**: a Trojan horse is malware that looks harmless or desirable but contains malicious code; trojans are often found in easily downloadable software; a trojan inserts backdoors or trapdoors into other programs or systems
+    - **worm**: software written with the intent/capability to copy and disperse without owner knowledge/cooperation, but without needing to modify other programs to contain copies of itself; malware that can self-propagate and spread through a network or a series of systems on its own by exploiting a vulnerability in those systems
     - **zero-day**: is any type of malware that's never been seen in the wild before, and the vendor of the impacted product is unaware (or hasn't issued a patch), as are security companies that create anti-malware software intended to protect systems; previously unreported vuln which can be potentially exploited without risk of detection or prevention until system owner/developer detects and corrects vuln; gets name from the "zero time" being the time at which the exploit or vuln is first identified by the systems' owners or builders; AKA zero-hour exploit, zero-day attack; mitigations include basic security practices including disabling unneeded protocols/services, using appropriate firewalls, IDS/IPS, and honeypots

 - 7.7.8 Machine learning and Artificial Intelligence (AI) based tools
   - **AI**: gives machines the ability to do things that a human can do better or allows a machine to perform tasks that we previously thought required human intelligence
   - **Machine Learning**: a subset of AI and refers to a system that can improve automatically through experience
     - an ML system starts with a set of rules or guidelines; ML techniques attempt to algorithmically discover knowledge from datasets
-    - an AI system starts with nothing and progressively learns the rules, creating its own algorithms as it learns the rules and applies ML techniques based on these rules
+    - both ML and AI require training data, but the level of human-defined structure differs
   - Behavior-based detection is one way ML and AI can apply to cybersecurity
     - an admin relates a baseline of normal activities and traffic on a network; the baseline in this case is similar to a set of rules given to a ML system
     - during normal operations, it detects anomalies and reports them; if the detection is a false positive (incorrectly classifying a benign activity, system state, or configuration as malicious or vulnerable), the ML system learns